magicalbrad/tictactoe/README.md

 2019/01/22 - Added X and Mini sizes

 2019/01/24 - Updated to print from PDF to simplify printing and improve browser support.

+2021/10/14 - Use JPEG rather than PNG in PDF's to increase speed and reduce file size.